javad-rezaie/YOLOv10/README.md

 ## Modifying the Paths and GPU Configuration

-1. Update the `DATA_DIR` path inside the `train.sh` script to your appropriate local path where the dataset is located.
+1. Update the `DATA_DIR` path inside the `main_run.sh` script to your appropriate local path where the dataset is located.
 2. Update the `GPU` variable to the number of installed GPUs on your PC.

 ### Data Structure